henrythasler/henrythasler.github.io/_posts/2020-02-02-optimizing-vectortiles.md

 ## Tile Buffer

 I a recent post, I wrote about [tile buffers](https://blog.cyclemap.link/2020-01-25-tilebuffer/).
 Currently, the vector tiles have a buffer of 256 coordinate units.
-Let's try to reduce the buffer to 64 units for low zoom levels:
+Let's try to reduce the buffer to 64 units:

 Tile | `14/8717/5683.mvt` | `10/544/355.mvt`
 ---|---|---